 When the water is calm, go snorkeling around the rocky outcroppings or boogie boarding and body surfing to ride the small waves.
 The beach also features showers, bathrooms, and plenty of free parking.

 Nestled between the Hanalei River to the east and the Wai’oli River to the west, Hanalei Bay is the largest bay on the Garden Isle of Kauai and a must for your itinerary.

 This serene bay fronts Black Pot Beach Park, a famous spot for local camping that features the historic Hanalei Pier, which was built in 1892.

 Walking on this historic pier feels like stepping into a beachy slice of heaven, with the majestic tropical mountains providing a backdrop for additional hypnotizing views.

-Summer months allow you to enjoy swimming, sailing, and paddling in the calmest waters, while the winter months are perfect for thrill-seekers to roll up for a ride on the huge waves.
+Summer months allow you to enjoy swimming, sailing, and paddling in the calmest waters, while the winter months are perfect for thrill-seekers to roll up for a ride on the huge waves of the Kauai beach.

 This two-mile crescent-shaped bay has also been a famous Hollywood movie location that was featured in The Descendants and South Pacific.